agner/agner/README.md

 homepage.

     agner fetch PACKAGE [DESTDIR] [-v/--version package_version] [-c/--compile]
+                                  [-a/--add-path]

 Fetch a given `PACKAGE` to either the current directory or, optionally, to the `DESTDIR` directory.
 The version constraint is as were the case for `agner spec`.

 If `-c` or `--compile` is supplied, Agner will try to compile fetched package.
 Currenly only rebar compatible packages can be built.
+If you also specify `-a` (or `--add-path`) Agner will add path to a newly built package to your HOME/.erlang

     agner versions PACKAGE